 (10 / 2) x (61.5 / 113) + (37 - 36) = 3.7

-PlayThru will NOT divide handicaps by two, or adjust the slope and course ratings automatically.
-You'll need to enter the correct information.
-However, PlayThru will apply the correct formula to adjust golfer handicaps for the course if you check the "Adjust Handicap" circle in the Event Tab of the Outing Organizer.
+PlayThru will NOT adjust handicap indexes or the slope and course ratings automatically.
+You'll need to enter the correct information manually.
+However, PlayThru will apply the correct formula to adjust golfer handicap indexes for the course if you check the "Adjust Handicap" circle in the Event Tab of the Outing Organizer.

 In other words, you enter the following: